-Copying these files manually and editing the configuration file may help to move or share the virtual machine, but it’s not the professional way.
-Creating a VirtualBox image as an appliance is the ideal and professional way.
+Copying these files manually and editing the configuration file may help to migrate the virtual machine, but that is not the professional way.
+Creating a VirtualBox image as an appliance is the ideal and professional way we will discuss here.

-VirtualBox got a built-in export feature which can export the virtual machine in OVF (Open Virtualization Format).
-OVF will work on other hosts with VirtualBox and other OVF supported products.
+VirtualBox has a built-in feature to export the virtual machine in OVF (Open Virtualization Format).
+The OVF will work on other hosts with VirtualBox and other OVF-supported products.

-When you create a VirtualBox Image with the export feature, it creates OVF and virtual hard disk (VMDK) files for the specific virtual machine, it doesn’t matter how many snapshots exist related to the VM in different locations.
-Therefore, sharing and uploading Virtual machine via the Internet or portable medium such as USB or external hard disks become easy with these exported images.
+When you create a VirtualBox Image with the export feature, it creates OVF and virtual hard disk (VMDK) files for the specific virtual machine, and it doesn’t matter how many snapshots exist to the VM in different locations.
+Therefore, sharing and uploading Virtual machines via the Internet or on portable media such as USB or external hard disks become easy with these exported images.

-Steps Involved in How to Create VirtualBox Image
+Steps to Create VirtualBox Image of Existing Machine

-The below screenshots taken from the different versions of VirtualBox, ultimately you will not see much difference in your version.
+The below screenshots were taken from the different versions of VirtualBox; ultimately, you will not see much difference in your version.
 Select the appropriate options while doing the export.

 1) Go to the File menu and select Export Appliance.

-2) On the next screen select the virtual machine you want to create an image.
-The appliance image will contain the all required files to import and run on the different host.
+2) Select the virtual machine you want to export and create the image on the next screen.
+The appliance image will contain all the required files to import and use on the different hosts.

 Make sure that the particular VM is not powered on now.
-It should be turned off to export.
+It should be turned off.

-If an ISO image is attached to the particular VM, you can include that in the export.
-In most cases, it is not required, because we are going to export a fully working OS VM which may not require the installation ISO file.
+If an ISO file is attached to the particular VM, you can also include that in the export.
+In most cases, it is not required because we will create an image of a fully working OS VM, which may not require the installation ISO file.

-5) Creating an image process will start with a progress bar as shown below.
-Depending on the size of the VM and number of split snapshots it will take some time to export the image.
+5) Creating the image process will start with a progress bar, as shown below.
+Depending on the size of the VM and the number of split snapshots, it will take some time to export the image.

-6) The exported full virtual machine image will be like below in the selected location.
+6) The exported existing virtual machine image will be at the selected destination (see figure below).

-In this example, my virtual machine Ubuntu10.10 got several snapshot files, but by the export feature all of them are merged and the above two files have the configuration, virtual hard disk and snapshot files.
+In this example, my virtual machine Ubuntu10.10 got several snapshot files.
+But by the export feature, all of them are merged and came with two files.

-Depending on where you are going to use this exported image, you can further zip it to make as a single file.
-In another case, if these two files are too big to upload to the Internet, you can use the file utility tools to split them and share in multiple files.
-The end user can use the 7zip or other tools to extract and get the original files before import the appliance.
+Depending on where you will use this image, you can further zip it to make it a single file.
+In another case, if these two files are too big to upload to the Internet, you can use the file utility tools to split and share them in multiple files.
+The end user can use the 7zip or other tools to extract and get the original files before importing the appliance.

-I’m sure this post is very simple and straight forward in how to create a VirtualBox image.
-The above OVF file can be imported by ‘Import Appliance’ option in VirtualBox console menu.
+I’m sure this post is straightforward to create a VirtualBox image of an existing machine in a universal format that can be imported on any platform.
+The above OVF file can be imported by the ‘Import Appliance’ option in the VirtualBox console menu.